modellerUpdated 2026-06-12

 PathTriggerTagEviction

-ManualModeller clicks New in the Aggregates panelcreation_reason='manual'Never auto-evicted
+ManualModeller clicks New in the Aggregates panelcreation_reason='manual'Subject to lru cap enforcement; otherwise not predictive-first

 The query router treats all four identically at match time — the tag is purely for governance, eviction, and reporting.